Why scheduled backup system at Windows shutdown

-Best software to schedule Windows 10 backup based on events
+Best way to schedule Windows 10 backup based on events

-Also, you may find your space is gradually filling up with accumated backups images.
-Though Windows can keep only the latest system image or delete backups when it reaches to the maximum disk space used for system protection, it’s not flexible enough.
+Also, you may find your space is gradually filling up with accumulated backups images.
+Though Windows can keep only the latest system image, it still lacks a customizable retention strategy.

-No matter you want to backup personal files, operation system, or the entire disk, you can enjoy these flexible schedule options and back up the image files to various destinations such as external drive, USB, NAS, cloud drive and so on.
-If your computer has limited capacity, you can also set up a scheme to auto delete old backup images, or choose a higher compression level.
+Whether it's files, folders, OS, volumes, or the entire disk, you can enjoy the flexible schedule options and back up the data to destinations such as internal/external drive, USB, NAS, cloud drive, etc. If your computer has limited capacity, you can also set up a scheme to auto delete old backup images, or choose a higher compression level.

 With all these features, the operation of AOMEI Backupper Professional is still simple and quick.
 After creating a set and forget scheduled task to auto backup Windows 10 on system shutdown, you don't have to worry about the rest.